King Magnifico: Concept and creation

 In 2018, Jennifer Lee, chief creative officer and writer at Walt Disney Animation Studios, conceived the idea of producing a film for the studio's 100th anniversary while working with Chris Buck on Frozen II (2019).
 Buck was interested and collated stills from every Disney film.
-Realising that there are many examples of Disney characters that wish on a star, they decided to use this as the theme of the film.
+Realising that there are many examples of Disney characters who wish on a star, they decided to use this as the theme of the film.
 Lee worked with Allison Moore to write the screenplay.
 She said that in addition to celebrating the history of the studio, the writers wanted to create an original fairytale as a "nod to the future".
 Producers Peter Del Vecho and Juan Pablo Reyes Lancaster Jones discussed classic Disney elements including creating a classic villain.
 They knew that the film would be a musical from the early stages of development.
 As they were creating a fairytale, the animators referenced early animated films, such as Snow White and the Seven Dwarfs (1937) by using a painted, storybook visual style of animation.
 Earlier drafts for the film originally had King Magnifico sharing the role of main antagonist with his wife Queen Amaya, who in a typical Disney Villain tradition, would have owned an evil pet, a cat named Charo.
 This depiction of Magnifico and Amaya was described by art director of characters Bill Schwab as a "powerful crime family couple" like Tony and Carmela Soprano from the HBO television series The Sopranos (1999-2007).